giordano-lucas/Tesco-Extension/index.md

 * Supply chain management improvements: optimise truck journey
 * Insurances: adapt prices according to the level of risk induced by food on health based on geographical areas
 * Marketing / Advertisement
 * Trash: create new installations/facilities to better fit the demand at geographical levels.
-For example one applicatoin cours be to add more plastic trashes in clusters with high consumption of sugar.
+For example, one application could be to add more plastic trashes in clusters with high consumption of sugar.

 There are many fields of application of such a study.
 In the end, we can easily imagine how we could extend our work further.
 All of our study raises more food-related questions: can we establish a relationship between wealthy areas in terms of the clustering found, etc.